samcottle/notes/commandline.md

 ### Finger

-The [Finger protocol](https://en.wikipedia.org/wiki/Finger_(protocol) is the original social network.
+The [Finger protocol](https://en.wikipedia.org/wiki/Finger_(protocol)) is the original social network (and perhaps also the [original IoT protocol](https://www.cs.cmu.edu/~coke/history_long.txt)?).

 Your profile and status are updated by maintaining the following files in your `/home` directory:
 - `.plan`: Your 'profile'.
 - `.project`: The project you're working on (your 'status').